 INSTAGRAM: Sandra.st.laurent

-Curious by nature and driven by a strong desire to learn, explore, and experience different ways of living, she has traveled extensively across several countries.
-These journeys have deeply influenced her artistic approach and visual language.
+Curious by nature and driven by a deep desire to learn, explore, and discover different ways of living, I have traveled across several countries.
+These experiences have profoundly influenced my artistic practice and visual language.

-Over the past decade, Sandra St-Laurent has mainly worked on large-scale, colorful artworks, some reaching up to 4000 square feet, in Québec City, in Montréal, in the United States and France.
-Whether painted on interior or exterior walls, or on reclaimed wood collected from construction sites and workshops, her work is created using brushes and mini jet spray paint technique she has developed and refined over the years.
+Over the past decade, I have mainly created large-scale, colorful artworks, some reaching up to 4,000 square feet, in Québec and the United States.
+Whether peinte on interior or exterior walls, or on reclaimed wood collected from construction sites and workshops, my work is created using brushes and an airbrush painting technique that I have developed and rétines over the years.

-Although painting remains her primary medium, she is deeply interested in working with a wide range of materials.
-In the past, she has explored interior design, self-built ecological construction, painting on fabric, and the carving and painting of sculptural floats for events and parades.
-She has also recently returned to working with a strong interest with snow and ice sculpture, as well as painting on wood panels.
+Although painting remains my primary medium, I am deeply interested in working with a wide range of materials.
+I have explored painting on textiles, sculpture, and the painting of large-scale structures for events and parades.
+I have recently rediscovered a strong interest in snow and ice sculpture, as well as painting on perforated and cut wood panels.

-Her artistic practice blends figurative imagery with abstract forms, creating a strong sense of movement and visual energy.
-Her work conveys a feminine yet powerful presence, expressed through bold colors and dynamic compositions.
-Regardless of the medium; wall, snow, canvas, or wood, she explores perception and reality by playing with materials, surfaces, and scale, inviting the second dimension to encounter the third.
+My artistic practice blends figurative imagery with abstract forms, creating a strong sense of movement and visual energy.
+My work expresses a feminine presence carried by varied colors and dynamic compositions.
+Regardless of the medium, wall, snow, canvas, or wood, I explore perception and reality by playing with materials, surfaces, and scale, inviting the second dimension to encounter the third.

-The subjects of her work often tell stories and have gradually evolved toward the integration of geometric shapes interacting with organic elements and stylized animals.
-Trought these special compositions, she explores themes of duality, as emotion versus reason, or nature versus technology and expresses a desire to seek balance between these opposing forces.
+The subjects of my work often tell stories and have gradually evolved toward the integration of geometric forms interacting with organic elements and stylized animals.
+Through these compositions, I explore themes of duality, such as emotion versus reason or nature versus technology, and express a desire to seek a complementary balance between these opposing forces.

 Créez votre propre site internet avec Webador